RAF Lossiemouth: Second World War (1939–1945)

 One officer and two aircrew were killed on 26 October 1940 when RAF Lossiemouth was attacked by the Luftwaffe for the first time.
-The attack by three Heinkel He 111 bombers resulted in the destruction of two Blenheims and damage to two Miles Magisters, two Tiger Moths and a Hurricane.
+The attack by three Heinkel He 111 medium bombers destroyed two Blenheims and damage to two Miles Magisters, two Tiger Moths and a Hurricane.
 Three hangars were also damaged, the resultant holes from cannon fire still visible today.
 One of the Heinkels crashed on the airfield, having either been hit by ground fire or destroyed by its own bombs.
 All four of the crew are buried in a Lossiemouth churchyard.
-As a result of the raid, Hurricanes of No. 232 Squadron were moved to RAF Elgin to protect the area from attacks.
+To protect the area from further attacks, Hurricanes of No. 232 Squadron were deployed to RAF Elgin.

-Flying activity in early 1941 was limited due to the poor condition of the airfield; improved weather in the Spring increased activity from 20 OTU and 46 MU, as well as from continued bomber detachments.
-Operational sorties were predominately undertaken by Blenheims of No. 21 Squadron, No. 82 Squadron, No. 110 Squadron and No. 114 Squadron.
-By the winter of 1941, the airfield had become so muddy that the Wellingtons of 20 OTU were temporarily relocated to RAF Lakenheath in Suffolk.
-The increased activity by 46 MU resulted in two satellite landing grounds (SLG) being established to store aircraft off-site.
-These were at RAF Black Isle (42 SLG) where Bristol Beaufighters were kept and RAF Leanach (43 SLG) near Culloden, where Hurricanes and Supermarine Spitfires were stored.
+Flying activity in early 1941 was limited due to the poor condition of the airfield; however, improved weather in the spring saw increased flying activity by No. 20 OTU and No. 46 MU, as well as from continued bomber detachments.
+Operational sorties were predominantly undertaken by Blenheims of No. 21 Squadron, No. 82 Squadron, No. 110 Squadron and No. 114 Squadron.
+By the winter of 1941, the airfield had become so muddy that the Wellingtons of No. 20 OTU were temporarily relocated to RAF Lakenheath in Suffolk.
+The increased activity by No. 46 MU resulted in two satellite landing grounds (SLG) being established to store aircraft off-site.
+These were at RAF Black Isle (No. 42 SLG), where Bristol Beaufighters were kept and RAF Leanach (No. 43 SLG) near Culloden, where Hurricanes and Supermarine Spitfires were stored.

 Lossiemouth was used during 1942 as a base to launch several unsuccessful missions to sink the German battleship Tirpitz, which at the time was operating in Norwegian fjords.
 The first missions were undertaken in January 1942 by a detachment of thirteen Short Stirlings of No. 15 Squadron and No. 149 Squadron and thirteen Handley Page Halifaxes of No. 10 Squadron and No. 76 Squadron.
 Further attempts were made during April by Avro Lancasters of No. 44 Squadron and No. 97 Squadron and Halifaxes of No. 10 Squadron.
 Lancasters of No. 9 Squadron later joined the operation.
-1942 also saw numerous accidents involving 20 OTU aircraft, many of which resulted in death and serious injuries.
+1942 also saw numerous accidents involving No. 20 OTU aircraft, many of which resulted in death and serious injuries.
 These accidents were attributed to a combination of fatigued aircraft, inexperienced crews and poor weather.
-Wellingtons of 20 OTU were also involved in strategic bombing raids on German cities throughout 1942, the training aircraft being required to help reach the target number of 1000 bombers per raid.
+Wellingtons of No. 20 OTU were also involved in strategic bombing raids on German cities throughout 1942, the training aircraft being required to help reach the target number of 1,000 bombers per raid.

 The airfield's first surfaced runways, (06/24 1828 m; 09/27 1371 m; 01/19 1280 m), were constructed by an engineering battalion of the US Army Air Force in late 1942 and helped to reduce interruptions to flying as a result of the grass strips being affected by poor weather.
 A new control tower was also constructed.